rickhohler/ai-tools/docs/USAGE.md

 Projects maintain **small, lightweight config files** that reference centralized documentation.
 This creates a single source of truth while allowing project-specific customization.

+> **Note**: For code design patterns and algorithms, use the `DesignAlgorithmsKit` library.
+Do not implement them locally.

 ## Tool-Specific Integration

 ### Warp Terminal